-A healing practitioner who works primarily with her hands, Stella works out of her home in West Kingston, RI, and offers workshops in WUM healing.
+A healing practitioner who works primarily with her hands, Stella practices out of her home in West Kingston, RI, and offers workshops in WUM healing.
 Find out more at www.wumedicine.com.
 She also blogs at www.theuniverseisgenerous.com.

 After earning a masters degree in Acupuncture and Oriental Medicine from Emperor’s College, Santa Monica, Stella now holds accreditations in Rhode Island, Pennsylvania, North Carolina, California, and the National Certifying Commission for Acupuncture and Oriental Medicine.
 Additionally, she has been trained in Esoteric Acupuncture, Ortho-Bionomy, Integrative Manual Therapy, and Depth Hypnosis.

 While in California, Stella changed her named from Laura Chamorro in an experiment that unexpectedly led to a spiritual awakening.
 She documented the experience for Spirituality & Health and Reality Sandwich.
 Her memoir about that time, Star Sister: How I Changed My Name, Grew Wings, and Learned to Trust Intuition, was published in 2012 by North Atlantic Books/Evolver Editions.

 Previously, Stella worked in magazine publishing in New York City.
 She was an editor at both Bride’s and Condé Nast Traveler.
 Her freelance stories have appeared in Spirituality & Health, Reality Sandwich, Condé Nast Traveler, InStyle, Budget Living, Lucky, Travel & Leisure, Sacred Hoop and more.
 She also taught creative writing to teens for over fifteen years, with Connecticut’s Young People’s Institute, as well as with +Writing and Reading in Santa Fe.
 At the New Mexico Academy of Healing Arts (NMAHA), she served as a Physiology/Pathophysiology instructor.
 In her spare time, she co-founded the Santa Fe Time Bank.